datastorm-fiap/DataStormChallenge/README.md

 2. **Data Transformation**: Data is cleaned, processed, and stored in the TRUSTED layer.
 3. **Data Integration**: The REFINED layer consolidates all data into a single view for analysis.
 4. **Model Training**: Historical data is used to train the machine learning models.
-5. **Prediction**: Trained models predict future power outages based on real-time weather data.
+5. **Prediction**: Trained models predict future power outages based on near real-time weather data.
 6. **Visualization**: Results are visualized in dashboards for easy interpretation and decision-making.

 ## Project Structure